-We have audited the financial statements of Jersey Legal Information Board ("the Board") for the year ended 31 December 2018 which comprise the Profit and Loss Account, Balance sheet, Statement of Movement in Total Funds and notes 1 to 12 to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Jersey Legal Information Board ("the Board") for the year ended 31 December 2019 which comprise the Profit and Loss Account, the Balance Sheet, the Statement of Movement in Total Funds and Notes 1 to 12 to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards.